Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 All is well and good with PrivadoVPN until you hit its 10GB monthly data cap, which will put serious limitations on your streaming options.

-Roughly, 10GB of data equals four hours of HD streaming a month.
+Roughly, 10GB of data equals up to four hours of streaming at lower HD bitrates.

 Moreover, you’ll have to manually renew the data allowance each month.
 For some bizarre reason, it doesn’t renew automatically like it does with other free VPNs.